Your Monday briefing – The New York Times

 • We are listening to "The Daily,quot;.
 Our last episode is the second in a two-part series on the Harvey Weinstein case.

-• Here is our mini crossword puzzle, and a clue: French fries, to a British (five letters).
+• Here is today's Mini Crossword Puzzle, and a clue: Mars, Mercury and Neptune (four letters).
 You can find all our puzzles here.

-• To create a sense of routine and an opportunity to reflect on a year of expansive travel, our 52 Places columnist sent a postcard of each of the places he went to last year.
+• To create a sense of routine and an opportunity for reflection in a year of expansive travel, our 52 Places columnist sent a postcard of each of the places he visited last year.